Students and alumni

 The overwhelming majority of students at the University of St Andrews in the period 1700-1900 were from Scotland, especially central and eastern Scotland; with smaller numbers from England, and even fewer from western Europe.

-57 of the students with colonial origins were women, and 55 of them were taking examinations through the Lady Literate in Arts (LLA) programme.
+48 of the students with colonial origins were women: 2 of them studied for degrees (once women were admitted to the Scottish universities in 1892), while the other 46 were seeking degree-equivalent accreditation through the Lady Literate in Arts (LLA) programme (from 1877).

 Where did alumni go to?

-We have so far identified 720 students whose subsequent lives involved some time spent in one of the British colonies (broadly defined).
-(But we only have ‘career’ information for about one third of all students, so there are more to be found.)
+We have so far (by 2026) identified 744 students whose subsequent lives involved some time spent in one of the British colonies (broadly defined).
+As above, there will be more to find, as we only have ‘career’ information for about one third of all students.